Lost for Words

 Because of its nature and its stripping away of language, dementia blocks attempts to describe its internal experience.
 My work is an attempt to enter the silent darkness and convey the effects of dementia.

 Since diagnosis, the dementia, like a rubber, has been gradually erasing her interests, empathy, personality, reasoning and decision-making.
 Communication is disappearing.
 Now, I watch her mind, her language and her identity slipping away.

 The finished pieces are five vitrines, each embodying the person, and containing representations of dementia, focusing on speech loss.
 Their title is 'Lost for Words'.

-This work will be exhibited at Alzheimer's Research UK National Research Conference at Harrogate Convention Centre, 19-20 March 2019 and at the public talks on the afternoon of Saturday 16th March.
+This work was exhibited at Alzheimer's Research UK's National Research Conference at Harrogate Convention Centre in March 2019 and at the associated public talks.

 In 2018 this work was exhibited at 'Mapping the Human Brain', curated by Art.Number23 at the Old Biscuit Factory, London and at the Heads and Tails exhibition 'Art & Liberation', at the Holy Biscuit, Newcastle.